Business License Requirements for the State of Maryland

 Some counties require licensing in addition to state licenses.
 Your local Clerk of the Court can tell you if your county is one of them.

 Maryland does not make any particular distinction between brick-and-mortar businesses and online businesses.
-The nature of your business will determine the type of licensing you need regardless of whether you operate and/or sell merchandise from a land-based facility or on the Internet.
+The nature of your business will determine the type of licensing you will need regardless of whether you operate and/or sell merchandise from a land-based facility or on the Internet.

-Nonprofit organizations that obtain tax-exempt status from the Internal Revenue Service do not require business licenses in Maryland.
+Non-profit organizations that obtain tax-exempt status from the Internal Revenue Service do not require business licenses in Maryland.

 The statute of limitations on licensing investigation and penalties for failure to obtain and file a business license is four years in Maryland.

-How to Get the Necessary Licenses
+How to Get Necessary Business Licenses in Maryland

 Maryland makes it relatively easy to make sure all your licensing requirements are met.
 The Department of Commerce offers the Maryland Business Portal online that will walk you through all the steps necessary to register your business with the state, whether you're just starting out or you're relocating into the area.